JosephEoff/josepheoff.github.io/_posts/2025-07-27-isolatedvariac.md

 At the party, my brother-in-law mentioned that he and his wife had bought an old tube radio and asked if I knew anyone who could help in fixing it up for use.
 In actual fact, there's a young fellow who helps out at the local repair cafe who collects and restores old tube radios as a hobby.
 He's been out of town for the last few weeks, though, so I offered to take a look at it.
 That radio is now parked on my workbench, waiting to be cleaned, tested, adjusted and Bluetooth adapted.

 When I was working on the Granada, I was very nervous what with the high voltage inside and the chances of getting zapped.
-The Granada attually has an isolated transformer built in.
+The Granada actually has an isolated transformer built in.
 Many do not.
 They are known as "hot chassis" radios because the metal frame inside the cabinet is at line voltage, and connected directly to the AC power line.
 That kind of thing makes me nervous.

 The correct solution for working on a hot chassis radio is to use [an isolated 1-to-1 transformer](https://en.wikipedia.org/wiki/Isolation_transformer) to power it.
 The transformer makes it so that there's no path for current from the output side to ground.
 You can't be zapped just by touching something inside the radio, and you can connect an oscilloscope or other test equipment without causing a short circuit or getting AC line voltage applied to the housing of your test equipment.